-A monthly rental of EUR 18.5 (2012, EUR 18.2) is agreed to be charged by the owner of the building to Goldenport Marine Services for the rental of the head offices.
+A monthly rental of EUR 20.2 (EUR 18.5 in 2013) is agreed to be charged by the owner of the building to Goldenport Marine Services for the rental of the head offices.

 The Senior Independent Director, Mr. Robert Crawley is charged with monitoring the relationship between the Company and GSL and regularly reports on the relationship to the Board.
 SL and GMC have identified safety and the environment as two key areas in its sphere of operations that are of paramount importance and need to be effectively controlled to prevent unnecessary injuries, loss of life, damage to health, property, degradation of the environment and to minimize emissions.